ListenerApproved/node-ffprobe/README.md

 FFPROBE_PATH is useful if you embed the lib in your app.

 Calling probe will execute ffprobe and parse the data it sends to STDOUT.
 A sample object can be seen below.

+Additionnally, you can set `ffprobe.SYNC` to `true` if you want for a particular reason to launch ffprobe synchronously (for example when used in batch processing of files to avoid too many spawns at once.)

 The ***streams***, ***format***, and ***metadata*** fields are taken directly from ffprobe.
 ***probe_time*** is the total execution time for the given file.